-The execution limit of an incoming sell market order is obtained by subtracting the Market Order Matching Range from the published best sell price, where the Market Order Matching Range is calculated using the published best sell price as reference price.
+- The execution limit of an incoming buy market order is obtained by adding the Market Order Matching Range to the published best buy price, where the Market Order Matching Range is calculated using the published best buy price as reference price. - The execution limit of an incoming sell market order is obtained by subtracting the Market Order Matching Range from the published best sell price, where the Market Order Matching Range is calculated using the published best sell price as reference price.

-The best prices for the instrument FVS Jan16 in the product FVS (Futures on Mini VSTOXX®) are as follows:
+The best prices for the instrument FVS Jan23 in the product FVS (Futures on EURO STOXX 50 Volatility VSTOXX[®]) are as follows: